Equivariant Hodge theory and noncommutative geometry

-\begin{rem} In fact, \autoref{thm:topological_comparison} shows a bit more.
-For an arbitrary $G$-quasi-projective scheme $X$ we construct an equivalence of spectra $\rho_{G,X} : K^{top}(\DCoh(X/G)) \to K_M^{c,\dual}(X)$, where the latter denotes the $M$-equivariant Spanier-Whitehead dual of the spectrum $K_M(X)$, sometimes referred to as the equivariant Borel-Moore $K$-homology of $X$. $\rho_{G,X}$ is compatible up to homotopy with natural pullback and pushforward maps (to be explained below).
-This result is of independent interest, and it allows one to ``decategorify" theorems regarding equivariant derived categories in a precise way. \end{rem}
+\begin{rem*} In fact, \autoref{thm:topological_comparison} shows a bit more. $\rho_{G,X}$ is an equivalence for any smooth $G$-quasi-projective scheme.
+For an arbitrary $G$-quasi-projective scheme $X$ we construct an equivalence of spectra $\rho_{G,X} : K^{top}(\DCoh(X/G)) \to K_M^{c,\dual}(X^{an})$, where the latter denotes the $M$-equivariant Spanier-Whitehead dual of the spectrum $K_M(X^{an})$, sometimes referred to as the equivariant Borel-Moore $K$-homology of $X$. $\rho_{G,X}$ is compatible up to homotopy with natural pullback and pushforward maps (to be explained below).
+This result is of independent interest, and it allows one to ``decategorify" theorems regarding equivariant derived categories in a precise way. \end{rem*}